jz-2/my_final_project/README.md

 ## My Final Project
 ### GoogleDocs Guide
-This is an end-of-course project that represents a short guide on some GoogleDocs functions and tools.
+This is an end-of-course project that represents a short guide on some GoogleDocs options and tools.
 The project was created with the help of MkDocs site generator.
 To see how the site looks like, perform the following actions:

 1. Download _my_final_project_ folder to your device.
 2. Press **Win + R**.